 Many people flock to Ireland in the hopes of getting a little taste of history.
 Unlike in America, there are ruins and castles in Ireland that date back hundreds of years and it’s powerful to experience them in person!

-So, when I was back in Ireland earlier this year, my husband and I woke up early one morning to take a mini adventure to the nearest castle to my in-law’s house.
+When I was back in Ireland earlier this year, my husband and I woke up early one morning to take a mini adventure to the nearest castle to my in-law’s house.
 Castle Roche in Dundalk, County Louth was only an hour away, so we hopped in the car and drove up some very windy roads in search of fairytale views.

-We parked in front of a nearby friendly farmer’s driveway and walked towards the gate.
-And, it wasn’t until we luckily saw 2 Dundalk locals walking into the grounds (the only people we saw during this whole experience) that we figured out that there was a tiny side gate next to the large gate cattle gate that people could walk through.
+Once we were near enough to the castle grounds, we could see the castle from afar sitting majestically on a lush, green hill, but could not for the life of us figure out how to get in.
+It appeared to be locked off by a large gate.
+We parked in front of a nearby friendly farmer’s driveway and headed towards the gate for further inspection.
+We stood their scratching our heads for a few minutes until we spotted 2 Dundalk locals walking into the grounds (the only people we saw during this whole experience).
+They had made it through, so there had to be a way!
+That’s when we noticed a modest side gate next to the large gate cattle gate and slipped right in.
 Learning point: don’t get discouraged if you can’t find an entrance immediately to a gorgeous landmark.
 There’s always a way!

 It was fantastic to get an inside look at such a historical monument without anyone else around!
-And the surrounding views of County Louth from the top of the hill were incredible.
+And, the surrounding views of County Louth from the top of the hill were incredible.
 It was such a peaceful experience overall, despite the frozen December temperatures.

 Have you visited any Irish castles?
 Let me know in the comments below!
 And, as always, happy travels!